 New Caledonia Gecko Care

 One of the best reptiles to have as a pet are the geckos that are from New Caledonia.
-This includes the crested, gargoyle, chahoua and leachianus geckos.
-Crested geckos were thought extinct until discovered alive and well on the Isle of Pines in 1994.
+This includes the crested, gargoyle, chahoua and leachianus geckos as well as others!
+Crested geckos were thought extinct until discovered alive and well on the Isle of Pines in 1994!
 The Isle of Pines is part of New Caledonia which is comprised of several small islands located near Australia.

 The geckos in this family are easy to care for, generally requiring no extra heat.
-Day temperatures for these geckos should reach no higher than 80 degrees and night temps should not fall below 65 degrees.
+Day temperatures for these geckos should reach no higher than 80 degrees on average and night temps should not fall below 65 degrees.
 Humidity levels should range between 60 and 80%.
 Misting one time every other day or each day depending on your home and humidity levels, they may require misting twice a day to achieve these levels you will want to monitor your specific conditions.
 UVB is not required for these geckos but some breeders are having a good response using UVB.

 These geckos are fed a commercially prepared diet and should be supplemented with appropriately sized crickets or roach nymphs.
 Phoenix worms are a good supplement as they are high in calcium .
 You should not be feeding your geckos baby food!
 You will want to be feeding your geckos a commercially prepared diet along side your chosen insect.